 4. Kumquat – Kinkan

+Depending on the variety, kumquat will have different shapes.
 Round kumquat is also known as marumi kumquat.
-It has a typical oval shape, sour flesh, and a mildly sweet rind.
-Significantly, its rind is edible.
-In Japan and other Asian countries, it is considered the symbol of luck, so it is an ordinary gift during the New Year.
+It has a typical oval shape, sour flesh, and an edible, mildly sweet rind.

 Season: This fruit is common in the winter in Japan.